-I'm a User Interface Engineer and Web Evangelist.
+I'm an Engineering Lead and User Interface Engineer.
 I work to make the web beautiful, both on its surface and beneath.

 I'm a regular consumer and occasional contributor to open source projects and client APIs.
 If I have a suggestion for a website or application, I prefer to demonstrate the idea using an API rather than just describe it-- Code Wins Arguments.

 I look for opportunities where I can make strong, direct and meaningful contributions to a team, to users and to the web.
 I'm comfortable functioning as both designer and engineer, advising on both the technical and aesthetic.
 I'm affable and good-natured, yet results-driven and competitive.
-I have extensive experience working remotely, particularly during my time at Facebook.
+I have extensive experience working remotely, particularly during my time at Facebook and Elastic.

 When I first moved to the NYC Facebook office, I joined the Composer team for a "hack-a-quarter", converting the Composer to React, and then worked on the Share Dialog.